Have questions about how to make a plan to vote?

 If you have the opportunity to vote early, do it!
 When you vote early:

 Your early voting location may differ from your election voting location.
-Locate your early voting location.
+Find your early voting location.

 Some states don’t allow for early voting.
 Find out if you are eligible to vote early.